Journey

 (And that's where two different worlds met.)

-I was genuinely scared — afraid I didn't know enough, that I wouldn't be able to cut it.
-But I pulled myself together and reached out to the bar manager at Kasaroz, Dima.
-We met, talked it through, and before long I started my traineeship.
-At that point I was juggling two jobs, still finishing out my shifts at Daisy for a while.
+I was genuinely scared — afraid I didn't know enough, that I wouldn't be able to cut it, but I pulled myself together and wrote to the bar manager of Casaroz (Casaroz Bar), Dima.
+We met with him and his teammate Tolya, talked it through, and soon I started my traineeship.
+At that point I was juggling two jobs, and for some time I was still finishing my shifts at Dayzi.

 July 2024 — January 2026